mitjafelicijan/mitjafelicijan.com/content/notes/making-cgit-look-nicer.md

 tags: [git]
 ---

-For personal use I have a private Git server set up and I use GitHub just as a mirror.
-By default the cgit theme looks a bit dated so I made the folowing theme.
+For personal use I have a [private Git server](https://git.mitjafelicijan.com) set up and I use GitHub just as a mirror.
+By default the cgit theme looks a bit dated so I made the flowing theme.

 - `/etc/cgitrc`